Zeus-HLONS: Features

 Zeus uses a 10 kW solid-state heat capacity (SSHC) laser beam to heat target ordnance to the point of causing the explosive filler to ignite and start to burn.
-Therefore, it does not depend on the type of fusing the specific ordnance uses.
-The resulting neutralization causes a low-level explosion that minimizes collateral damage.
+Therefore, it does not depend on the type of fuze the specific ordnance uses.
+The resulting neutralization produces a low-level explosion that minimizes collateral damage.

-It has demonstrated the capability to engage targets from 25 to 300 meters away, as long as they are in line of sight.
-The Zeus system can be fired up to 2,000 times a day.
+It has demonstrated the capability to engage targets at distances from 25 to 300 meters, provided they are within line of sight.
+The Zeus system can be fired up to 2,000 times per day.

 The Zeus-HLONS system offers a roll-on roll-off capability that is C-17 and C-130 transportable.
 It is also helicopter sling certified.